 The Richard and Minnie Windler Award has been established to reward outstanding research in the area of systematic botany.
 This award is given annually for the best article published in the pages of Castanea.
 Since 1997 the society has been helping fund student research projects through the Earl Core Student Research Award.
 Students may submit a research proposal that is then reviewed by a panel of professional botanists.
 Both of these awards are announced at the annual meeting in April.

 Opportunities for Special Support

 SABS recognizes the need for financial support beyond that provided by membership dues and subscriptions and so provides two categories of giving.
 The SABS Endowment Fund was established to provide long-term support for the publishing of Castanea.
 The principle of the endowment cannot be invaded and interest will be used only to aid in the production and distribution of the journal.
-The Earl Core Student Award Fund, named after the society's founder, was established to aid the society and currently is being transformed into an endowment fund to support student research projects.
+The Earl Core Student Research Award, named after the society's founder, was established to aid the society and hasi been transformed into an endowment fund to support student research projects.